Mestane/.vimAndTmux/README.md

-everyone.
+Hello everyone.
 In this video I am going to show you how to customize Vim with Tmux and make your Vim to general IDE.

 ➊ First of all please install the applications on your computer in order.